-2 A suggested tutorial approach for a part-time distance education student is (in each year of study): an initial introductory meeting by Skype or Zoom, and a mid-point review.
+&lt;sup>2 A suggested tutorial approach for a part-time distance education student is (in each year of study): an initial introductory meeting by Skype or Zoom, and a mid-point review.
 Group tutorials can be facilitated through digital platforms.
 A suggested tutorial approach for an exchange student joining the University for one term is: the School (or Department) arrange an initial (group or individual) meeting with the student and provide information about the range of University support services.

-- .3 Students will receive relevant course information via their University email account and the Virtual Learning Environment (Canvas).
+- The tutorial process is supported by a range of activities and reflective tasks within UoB's online tool.
+Students have a responsibility to attend and prepare for all individual and group academic tutorial meetings (including those which are part of Personal Academic Tutoring modules) using the activities within the online tool: - .3 Students will receive relevant course information via their University email account and the Virtual Learning Environment (Canvas).
 They should read and respond to communications from their Department, School or University by the given deadline; - .4 Academic tutors will always endeavour to reply to student emails quickly but it is important to remember that they have a wide range of duties, some of which require travel.
-If a request is urgent, a student can always see the Senior Tutor or Wellbeing Officer; - .5 Students should keep their personal data up to date via the student gateway https://studentgateway.bham.ac.uk/ including term-time and home addresses, telephone number(s) and details of their General Practitioner.
+If a request is urgent, a student can always see the Senior Tutor or Wellbeing Officer; - .5 Students should keep their personal data up to date via the student gateway https://student-gateway.bham.ac.uk/ including term-time and home addresses, telephone number(s) and details of their General Practitioner.